javeriaj79/Task-Disease-Prediction-Machine-Learning/README.md

 # Disease Prediction Using Machine Learning

 In this project, machine learning algorithms are implemented on a comprehensive Disease Prediction Dataset to accurately classify health conditions based on features extracted from patient medical records.
-This initiative applies various algorithms such as: Support Vector Classifier (SVC), Gaussian Naive Bayes, and Random Forest—to improve diagnostic accuracy.
+This initiative applies various algorithms such as: Support Vector Classifier (SVC), Gaussian Naive Bayes, and Random Forest to improve diagnostic accuracy.

 ## Table of Contents
 1. [Project Overview](#task-disease-prediction-machine-learning)